project-alice-assistant/docs/docs/skill-development/files-in-depth.md

 ### The generated config file
 When Alice loads her configuration she also loads all her active skills configurations.
 If there's a config template file available but no config file (config.json), she'll auto generate that said file!
-That file is git ignored so it cannot be pushed on your repository, keeping your personal data safe.
+That file is git ignored, so it cannot be pushed on your repository, keeping your personal data safe.
 This is how the template example would look like:

 ```json
 {